hyung8758/HY_matlab_NN/README.md

-Linux and MacOSX (This script is not tested on Window)
+### OS Compatibility.
+Linux and MacOSX (This script is not tested on Windows)
 ---
+- Tested successfully (stable):
+ - MAC OSX: R2015a ~ R2016a
+ - Windows: R2016a

+- Not Tested (unstable):
+ - Linux

 Matlab R2015a
 (This script was not tested on the other versions.)